DETAILED ACTION

 receiving, by a processor, biological measurement data of a user from a plurality of biological measurement sensors and situation expression data expressing a situation of the user (see paragraphs 40-41, mental health module, 102);

-evaluating, by the processor, based on the biological measurement data, an event score indicating a degree to which confirmation or an intervention behavior is to be performed by the user regarding an event that occurred with the user (see paragraphs 41, heart rate data, bp data and paragraph 84);
+evaluating, by the processor, based on the biological measurement data, an event score indicating a degree to which confirmation or an intervention behavior is to be performed by the user regarding an event that occurred with the user, the event including a change or an abnormality in a physical or mental condition of the user (see paragraphs 41, heart rate data, bp data and paragraphs 64-66, 75 and 84);

 evaluating, by the processor, based on the situation expression data, a situation score indicating a degree of a situation in which the user easily performs a behavior regarding a notification (see paragraph 42, ratings); and

-calculating, by the processor, based on the event score and the situation score, a notification score indicating a degree of appropriateness to notify the user of occurrence of the event, and outputting the notification score (see paragraph 58, overall health score and paragraphs 63-65);
+calculating, by the processor, based on the event score and the situation score, a notification score indicating a degree to which a timing of the notification to the user of occurrence of the event is desirable to the user, and outputting the notification score (see paragraph 58, overall health score and paragraphs 63-66);

-determining, based on the notification score, whether to notify the user of the event (see paragraph 64); and
+determining, based on whether the notification score exceeds a threshold, whether to notify the user of the event (see paragraph 64-66); and

-outputting, based on a determination that the user is to be notified, a notification including at least one of a display on a screen, a vibration or a sound (see paragraphs 51).
+outputting, based on a determination that the user is to be notified, the notification including at least one of a display on a screen including a graph of an estimated subjective value of the physical or mental condition, and a curve showing variation in the event score over time and showing a region of normal event scores (see paragraphs 50 and 74-75 and Figures 3 and 7).

 Therefore, it would be prima facie obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to modify Condie because simple substitution of one known element or term for another to obtain predictable results will help individuals control their overall health and wellbeing by recording data, seeing historical trends and receiving predictions and advice as taught by Condie (see paragraph 24).

-Sundaram teaches wherein the notification is output to the user at a time that is determined based on a combination of appropriateness and immediacy of the notification to increase a probability of the user accepting an intervention measure (see column 9, lines 64-67, column 10, lines 1-8 and 40-60 and column 22, lines 20-34).
+Sundaram teaches wherein the notification is output to the user at a time that is determined based on a probability of the user accepting an intervention measure (see column 9, lines 64-67, column 10, lines 1-8 and 40-60 and column 22, lines 20-34).

 Therefore, it would be prima facie obvious to a person of ordinary skill in the art before the effective filing date of the invention to combine the teachings of Condie and Sundaram to determine the probability if a user confirms a notification and responds to it because it would help individuals control their overall health and wellbeing as taught Condie (see paragraph 6).